Explore Industry Research

 We were creating the budget process and it was many, many spreadsheets for all of our locations.
 And to make a change to any of those things, those underlying assumptions, we’d have to break into every single file and make that change.

 One of the best things that Anaplan did for us is they said, “Hey, how about you give us your data and we’ll show you what we can do with it in a day?”
 And that was the key selling point for choosing the Anaplan platform.

 We had a very successful implementation, and it just transformed immediately into a live product, where we were able to put the tool in the hands of our cost centers.

 Matthew Meier: Currently, we’re at about 23 gigabytes worth of model size.
 We went from—the year before when Stephanie was doing the model—we were in Excel and had about 200 sites.
 Each site had its own tab on an Excel spreadsheet.
 Now, we’re able to do everything dynamically with Anaplan, so any change that we need to make, we can make in one place and it flows across the platform.

 Stephanie Weiland: By having Anaplan, we are able to do those “what-if” scenarios or those risk-exposure and sensitivity analyses fairly quickly, so we can deliver those answers to our executive team.
 Instead of it taking a week to do, we do it in a few minutes.

 If we’re all in a meeting together, we can do it live and get those outputs immediately.
 And then we’re better equipped to make business decisions faster.
-One of the immediate wins with having Anaplan and that budget tool in the cloud was version control and security.
-So that cost center owner only sees what’s available to them and not someone else in the organization.
+One of the immediate wins of having Anaplan and that budget tool in the cloud was version control and security.
+So the cost center owner only sees what’s available to them and not someone else in the organization.